bash-warriors/include/README.md

 Hello
 ```

+As demonstrated, include is able to import external variables and functions.
 Notice that `$c` is empty because `c` is defined as `local` in `lib.sh`.

 ## How to include include